SourabhCods/technicalassignment/README.md

 ##  Important Notes

-- All data is stored in a temporary in-memory array.
--  **Changes will not persist after the server restarts.**
+-  **Changes will not persist after the server restarts because all data is stored in a temporary in-memory array.**
-- This is intended for backend logic testing only, without using a database.
-- Feel free to experiment by modifying or adding your data.